davmac314/dinit/README.md

     dinitctl start <service-name>
     dinitctl stop <service-name>
     dinitctl release <service-name>
+    dinitctl list

 Note that a _start_ marks the service active, as well as starting it if it is not already started; the opposite of this is actually _release_, which clears the active mark and stops it if it has no active dependent services.

-The _stop_ command by default acts as a release that also forces the service to stop (although it may then immediately restart, depending on how it and its dependents are configured).
-If stopping a service would also require a dependent service to stop, a warning will be issued; the `--force` option will be required to bypass the warning.
+The _stop_ command by default acts as a release that also forces the service to stop.
+If stopping a service would also require a dependent service to stop, a warning will be issued; the `--force` option will be required to bypass the warning, though it is generally advisable to stop the dependent systems manually one-by-one - indirectly force-stopping the boot service may cause every service to stop, killing user sessions!

 When run as root, dinitctl (by default) communicates with the system instance of Dinit.
 Otherwise, it communicates with a user (personal) instance.
-This can be overridden (using `-u` or `-s` for the user or system instance, respectively), but note that regular users will generally lack the required permission to communicate with the system instance.
+This can be overridden (using `-u` or `-s` for the user or system instance, respectively), but note that regular users will generally lack the required permission to communicate with the system instance, which is intended to be controlled only by the root user.

 Here is an example command for starting a service:

     dinitctl start mysql   # start mysql service

-For complete details on the command line, use:

-    dinitctl --help

 You can "pin" a service in either the stopped or started state, which prevents it from changing state either due to a dependency/dependent or a direct
 command:

-    dinitctl start --pin mysql  # start mysql service, pin it as "started" dinitctl stop mysql  # issues stop, but doesn't take effect due to pin dinitctl unpin mysql # release pin; service will now stop
+    dinitctl start --pin mysql  # start mysql service, pin it as "started" dinitctl stop mysql  # removes activation, service doesn't stop due to pin dinitctl unpin mysql # release pin; service will now stop

-You can pin a service in the stopped state in order to make sure it doesn't get started accidentally (either via a dependency or directly).
-You can also use it to temporarily keep stopped a service that would otherwise restart immediately when you stopped it (because it, or a dependent, is configured to restart automatically).
+You can pin a service in the stopped state in order to make sure it doesn't get started accidentally (either via a dependency or directly) when you are performing administration or maintenance.

 Finally, you can list the state of all loaded services: